MSN TV: Protocols

 With the first generation of the WebTV/MSN TV service, the main protocol used for the majority of service communication was WTVP, or the WebTV Protocol.
 WTVP is a TCP-based protocol that is essentially a proprietary version of HTTP 1.0 with the ability to serve both standard web content and specialized service content to WebTV/MSN TV users.
 It also introduced its own protocol extensions, which include but aren't limited to 128-bit RC4-based message encryption, ticket-based authorization, proprietary challenge–response authentication to both verify clients logging in to the service and to supply them session keys used for message encryption, and persistent connections.
-This protocol was supported by all first-generation WebTV/MSN TV devices and the Sega Dreamcast release of WebTV up until the September 2013 discontinuation of the entire service (March 2002 for those in Japan).
+This protocol was supported by all WebTV and original MSN TV clients and the Sega Dreamcast release of WebTV up until the September 2013 discontinuation of the entire service (March 2002 for those in Japan).

-WTVP had extremely minimal documentation back in WebTV's prime and only by 2019, 6 whole years after the service shut down, did more attempts to document it crop up, although not by much initially as it was first done by releasing a third party proof-of-concept WebTV server dubbed the "WebTV Server Emulator," which only implemented the bare minimum of the service and didn't properly document a whole lot about it.
-As of 2021, there has been an attempt to further explore the WTVP protocol in a more detailed and concise fashion along with other technical parts of WebTV/MSN TV with the "WebTV Wiki" project, run by someone outside WebTV staff and its hacking scene.
-There have also since been open-source software projects available started by others that aim to create a working WebTV/MSN TV service while documenting as much of the service protocols as possible.
-With a lack of sufficient resources on any technical WebTV information and not many people showing enough interest to figure out how the service as a whole worked and share their findings publicly, though, progress on overall documentation on these protocols has been very slow.

-Another protocol believed to have been used by the original service is dubbed "Mail Notify", which is a UDP-based protocol that is believed to have taken part in delivering e-mail notifications to WebTV boxes.
-Its existence has only been confirmed in a leaked Microsoft document and it is likely that it was just a backend component of the original WebTV service.
+Another protocol used by the original service is dubbed "Mail Notify", a UDP-based protocol that would track online clients and send periodic datagrams directly to clients to notify them of new e-mail.
+Its existence has only been confirmed in a leaked Microsoft document.